 Caution: When you resize the Event Log in order to specify a maximum size, all existing log entries are deleted.
-To avoid losing log data, use SCP or FTP to retrieve the log first, see "How to use SCP or FTP to retrieve log files".
+To avoid losing log data, use FTP or SCP to retrieve the log first, see "How to use FTP or SCP to retrieve log files".
 When the log subsequently reaches the maximum size, the older entries are deleted.